 I fell back into reality and realized I only had a minute or so left until the bell would ring, so I leaned over the fountain to get my drink, I pushed the button to make the water flow.
 Through all the repetitive thumping of footsteps in the hallway, I hadn’t noticed someone came right up behind me.

 Suddenly, I felt multiple hands grabbing at my shoulders and pulling me away from the fountain.

 “What the-“I yelped.

-A group of girls had ahold of me and dragged me across the hall and into the girl’s bathroom.
+A small group of girls had ahold of me and dragged me across the hall and into the girl’s bathroom.
 I struggled, but I was only one person, being held onto by four or so other people.

 “Ugh, what was that for Stacy!?”
 I yelled.
 Recognizing her instantly.

 There stood a tall, blonde girl.
 With large silver hoop earrings, a low cut top, expensive leather purse and a load of makeup caked on her face.
 She was gorgeous, but beauty is only skin deep with her, inside she was rotten and cruel.
 She had been treating me like garbage for as long as I could remember.

 “So sorry Kim, you looked like you needed a shower.”
 She mocked.